huangd6/operating-system/recursive_to_non_recursive.md

 We have shown how to convert a recursive hanoi code into a non-recursive code.
-This ducoment tries to illustrate how to deal with a more complex case.
+This ducoment tries to illustrate how to deal with a more complex case and more generalized cases.

 # 1. The recursive fg code